 - Microsoft Office Suite

 - Cambridge Structural Database Suite (CSDS), including Mercury, Conquest, GOLD, Hermes, CSD Python API, Mogul, and enCIFer.
 Installed on LIBPC04 and LIBPC05 only.

 Mac computers are wireless and include Microsoft Office Suite only.
 To use the internet on a Mac, please connect to the University of Toronto WiFi network using your UTORid and password.

 All personal information (including your passwords, browser history, saved documents etc.) is automatically cleared once you log out of the computers.
 Please make sure to save your work to a USB key or cloud network such as Google Drive/OneDrive before logging off.

 Visit the link above to learn about how to access library resources while working and studying remotely.
-Graduate students and faculty can also use UTORvpn for easier access to library resources.
+Students, faculty, and staff can also use UTORvpn for easier access to library resources.

 If you experience any issues accessing library resources or would like assistance finding an electronic version of a print book, please contact your Chemistry Librarian at email@example.com.

 There are many wireless networks available on campus.
 The Information Commons Help Desk provides support for 2 networks (UofT and eduroam).

 The eduroam Visitor Access (eVA) guest Wi-Fi service is a user-friendly platform that provides secure, high-speed, temporary Wi-Fi internet access to guests visiting the University of Toronto (U of T) campuses.